LSEG-API-Samples/Example.RDPLibrary.DotNet.RdpRealTimePricing/README.md

 var baseEndpoint="https://api.refinitiv.com/user-framework/mobile/overview-service/v1/"
 ```

 We will create a model to convert the company name and summary details from the JSON message and then binds it to the Radzen UI component.
 There are two methods we created in the application __GetCompanyNameAsync__ and __GetCompanyBusinessSummaryAsync__.
 The first one used to get Company Name and later one use to get company summary details.
+Both methods use Endpoint class, which is a class under the RDP.NET Deliver layer to send HTTP requests and get HTTP response back

 ```c#
 public async Task<CompanyName> GetCompanyNameAsync(Refinitiv.DataPlatform.Core.ISession session, string ricname)